SDRausty/TermuxArch/README.md

 ```

-When successfully completed, you will be at the bash prompt in Arch Linux in Termux.
+When successfully completed, you will be at the bash prompt with Arch Linux in Termux in the palm of your hand.

 ![Linux on Android](./archntoau.png)